EttusResearch/uhd/usrp2/coregen/fifo_xlnx_512x36_2clk_18to36_readme.txt

    ISE Project Navigator interface file.
 ISE uses this file to determine how the files output by CORE Generator for the core can be integrated into your ISE project.

+fifo_xlnx_512x36_2clk_18to36_flist.txt:
+   Text file listing all of the output files produced when a customized core was generated in the CORE Generator.

 Please see the Xilinx CORE Generator online help for further details on